Kidnapping of Ulrika Bidegård: Trial

 As the kidnapping took place in Brussels the inquiry was led by the Belgian police, but the Swedish police were asked to look into the background of the accused.
 When interrogated, relatives and friends depicted a kind, hard-working and socially healthy individual, with no predisposition to commit such a crime.
 For the Bidegård's themselves, the shock and consternation were enormous, as they had had excellent relations with the carpenter while he was working at their home.

 The judicial inquiry concluded that the motive was purely financial: despite the quality of his work, the man was deeply in debt because of his bad debtors, and had been forced to pledge his parents' house.
 To get out of his predicament, he resorted to kidnapping the daughter of one of his rich clients.

 The trial opened in Brussels on 2 May 1995.
 The accused kept a low profile, and apologised to the Bidegård family.
-On 10 May, he was sentenced to fifteen years of penal labour.
+On 10 May, he was sentenced to 15 years of penal labour.
 He spent four years behind bars in Belgium before being transferred to Sweden, where he finished serving his sentence.
 He was an exemplary inmate, and became a model of prisoner rehabilitation.

 Epilogue

 The kidnapping had both negative and positive impacts on Ulrika Bidegård's life.
-Unable to cope with the media pressure she put an end to her career as a top-level rider, although she remained active in the field.
+Unable to cope with the media pressure she put an end to her career as a top-level rider; however, she remained active in the field.
 She became close to one of the Belgian policemen who had taken part in her release, and the two eventually married on 13 August 1994.
 The wedding was largely covered by the Swedish press.
 They have had two children.

-In 2008, Ulrika Bidegård was back in Onsala, at the head of a riding school where she was training young riders.
+In 2008, Ulrika Bidegård was back in Onsala; she was the head of a riding school where she also trained young riders.